THE REBEL

 You may hear it up near Manassas,

-and down around Gaines Mill.
+around Gaines Mill.

 In December it echoes in Fredricksburg,